jamescooke/blog/content/1708-aaa-extract-arrange.rst

 The problem
 -----------

-I've found that the Complicated Setup problem occurs as a test suite grows and the complexity of the tests "on the outside" of the code increases.
+I've found that this problem, which I call "Complicated Setup", occurs as a test suite grows and the complexity of the tests on the outside of the code increases.

 Tests will often need to combine a number of objects in increasingly complex states to build the SUT [#sut]_.
-As a result, additional assertions are required before the Act to ensure that the test conditions are correctly established.
-The problem with these additional assertions as I see it is that they break the AAA pattern because there should be no assertions in the Arrange block.
+As a result, additional assertions are required before the Act block to ensure that the test conditions are correctly established.
+The problem with these additional assertions is that they break the AAA pattern because there should be no assertions in the Arrange block.